 So both have their own properties and function.
 I can therefore recommend that you let your body enjoy both options if you have the opportunity.

-Will a cheap Red Light Therapy lamp or mask also work?
+Does a cheap Red Light Therapy lamp or mask also work?

 I have more questions about light therapy, what now?